operrathor/gnome-shell-git-indicator/README.md

 # Git indicator

-Indicates whether there are local changes or not.
+Indicates whether or not there are local changes to a Git repository.

 ## Screenshots